 Planning:

-Because the team uses Lambdas, this had to be split into two parts; a trigger lambda and a sender lambda.
-Lambdas have a 15-minute runtime limit, so it would be impossible to fit all the functionality into a single lambda.
-So instead, the team decided to utilize one lambda to gather the list of customers using an internal API, then push the customer list into an SQS queue.
-That queue would then act as a trigger for the second lambda to aggregate and send off the emails individually.
+Because the team utilizes Lambdas, they had to divide this task into two parts: a trigger lambda and a sender lambda.
+Lambdas have a 15-minute runtime limit, making it impossible to incorporate all the functionality into a single lambda.
+Therefore, the team chose to use one lambda to collect the list of customers through an internal API and then push the customer list into an SQS queue.
+This queue would subsequently serve as a trigger for the second lambda to aggregate and send the emails individually.

 Data Flow

-However, the team soon realized that we also wanted to have internal emails sent more than once a month so we could QA and revise the data with enough time to catch any bugs or data discrepancies and fix them before live emails are sent.
-To address this, we added another CRON trigger to the trigger lambda and sent in a “test” value that would carry over into the sender lambda.
+However, the team soon realized that we also desired to send internal emails more frequently than once a month so that we could perform quality assurance and data revision with ample time to detect any bugs or data discrepancies and rectify them before sending live emails.
+To tackle this, we introduced an additional CRON trigger to the trigger lambda and provided a “test” value that would be passed on to the sender lambda.
 So the diagram then looks like this:

 Data Flow Revised

-With the tech stack and data flow figured out, it was time to begin the Development.
+With the tech stack and data flow determined, it was time to commence the Development.

 Development